belhedianwer/task-manager-api-express-mongodb/README.md

 # Task manager API
-This is a task manager API built with Express and MongoDB, this API allows users to create, update, and delete projects, tickets, and tasks.
+This is a task manager API built with Express and MongoDB, this API allows users to create, update, and delete projects, tickets, and tasks...

 ## Getting started